Hovelacque/fangpenlin-avataaars-generator-angular/projects/avatar-angular-kapibara/README.md

 ## Publishing

-After building your library with `ng build avatar-angular-kapibara`, go to the dist folder `cd dist/avatar-angular-kapibara` and run `npm publish`.
+After building your library with `ng build avatar-angular-kapibara`, go to the dist folder `cd dist/avatar-angular-kapibara` and run `npm publish` or go to the dist folder `cd dist/avatar-angular-kapibara` and run `npm pack` and `npm i 'c:\..\..\dist\avatar-angular-kapibara\avatar-angular-kapibara-XX.XX.XX.tgz`.

 ## Running unit tests